apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Deprecated: AsEnvFrom has been deprecated since 0.9.0 and will be removed in 0.10.0
-<p>Specifies the containers to inject the ConfigMap parameters as environment variables.</p>
+Specifies the containers to inject the ConfigMap parameters as environment variables.</p>
 <p>This is useful when application images accept parameters through environment variables and
 generate the final configuration file in the startup script based on these variables.</p>
 <p>This field allows users to specify a list of container names, and KubeBlocks will inject the environment